zkysar1/Ayoai-Research-Analyst/README.md

 The investigations here represent personal curiosity and exploration into what makes agents feel alive, thoughtful, and genuinely autonomous rather than simply reactive.

+## Repository Guardrails

+### What This Repository (Research Analyst) MUST NOT Do:

+**❌ Product & Business Decisions**
+- Do NOT make product strategy decisions (Product Manager does this)
+- Do NOT define business requirements (Business Analyst does this)
+- Do NOT set pricing or revenue targets
+- Do NOT create product roadmaps or timelines

+**❌ Implementation Work**
+- Do NOT write production code (developers do this)
+- Do NOT create technical specifications (Business Analyst does this)
+- Do NOT design system architectures without BA coordination
+- Do NOT implement features or fixes

+**❌ Operations & Infrastructure**
+- Do NOT deploy code or manage servers
+- Do NOT handle AWS infrastructure
+- Do NOT manage databases or user data
+- Do NOT create or modify Lambda functions

+**❌ User-Facing Activities**
+- Do NOT design UI/UX interfaces
+- Do NOT communicate with end users
+- Do NOT handle support tickets
+- Do NOT create user documentation

+**❌ Platform Management**
+- Do NOT manage API keys or authentication
+- Do NOT process game state or logic
+- Do NOT handle billing or payments
+- Do NOT send emails or notifications

+### ✅ What This Repository SHOULD Do:

+- Conduct research on AI behaviors and cognitive architectures
+- Document findings on autonomous agent systems
+- Analyze competitive solutions and market trends
+- Provide insights to Product Manager for feature planning
+- Support Business Analyst with technical research backing
+- Maintain organized research notes and references
+- Explore new frameworks and behavioral models

+### Required Consultations:

+**Always consult Product Manager when:**
+- Research findings suggest new product features
+- Market analysis reveals competitive opportunities
+- User behavior patterns indicate product gaps
+- Strategic pivots seem warranted by research

+**Always consult Business Analyst when:**
+- Research needs to be translated to requirements
+- Technical implementation approaches are needed
+- Architecture decisions require research backing
+- Cross-repository coordination is involved

+**Research Independence:**
+- You have autonomy to explore new research areas
+- You can investigate emerging technologies
+- You can analyze academic papers and industry trends
+- You should follow curiosity within AI/behavior domain

 ## License

 This repository contains personal research notes and analysis.
 Please respect intellectual property rights of cited sources and papers.